GStreamer/gstreamer/markdown/design/gstpipeline.md

 ## Clock selection

-Since all of the children of a GstPipeline must use the same clock, the pipeline must select a clock.
+Since all of the children of a `GstPipeline` must use the same clock, the pipeline must select one.
 This clock selection happens when the pipeline goes to the PLAYING state.

 The default clock selection algorithm works as follows:

 - If the application selected a clock, use that clock. (see below)

-- Use the clock of most upstream element that can provide a clock.
+- Use the clock of the most upstream element that can provide one.
 This selection is performed by iterating the element starting from the sinks going upstream.
   - since this selection procedure happens in the PAUSED→PLAYING